 WAC: Women's Action Coalition, New York City, 1992...

 The Women's Action Coalition made itself a remarkable -- if fallible organization -- transforming the political landscape with direct action, extraordinary collaboration and creative intelligence.
-Our work set some records and our know-how remains a largely untapped reservoir of our individual work and insights today.
+Our work set some records and our know-how remains a largely untapped reservoir of collective effort and individual insights.

 For the full story, read my chapter: Louder than Words: A W.A.C.
 Chronicle, in But Is It Art?: The Spirit of Art As Activism, edited by Nin Felshin and published by Bay Press, Seattle, 1995.